The van sputtered to a halt near the edge of the DMZ. That’s where we lost Ronnie.

 We sat on plastic chairs by the side of the road, our bodies wedged between a muddy railroad track and a highway to the old demilitarized zone.
 Next door, a rooster danced with a cat.
 Beside us, a middle-aged Vietnamese man babbled on a cell phone under the canopies that sheltered us from the relentless rain and the forests of unexploded land mines.

-Ronnie — that was our driver’s name; rather, it was the name we had given him.
+Ronnie — that wasn’t our driver’s name; rather, it was the name we had given him.
 After shooting down “Steve II,” Ronnie became the go-to nickname for the driver that picked us up from the hotel in Hue.
 Ronnie was to be our guide for the four hour trip to Phong Nha, a rural town near the Laotian border, where adventure tourists can get their fill of cave exploration.

 The drive began wearily and silently as the five of us boarded Ronnie’s 12 passenger van from the cramped alley in Hue—the kind of side street that’s home to more chickens than cars.
 From there, we headed north.
 But, an hour in, the van’s fiery pace shuttered to a halt on the side of the road…miles and miles from anywhere.